Payut-Surapinchai/Object-Oriented-Programming/README.md

 This repository consists of all my courseworks and projects from Object Oriented Programming course in University of Colorado Denver.
 Through the Object Oriented Programming course, I've learned about problem-solving using object-oriented & generic programming, advanced I/O, classes, inheritance, polymorphism & virtual functions, abstract base classes, exception handling, templates, and the Standard Template Library in C++.
 The materials here demonstrate my abilities for problem-solving, learning new things each week, adapting to new materials, and utilizing the new concepts in various scenarios.

 ## Contents
-*PA stands for Programming Assignment*
+*`PA` stands for Programming Assignment*

 Files in each folder:

--`.devcontainer`: This folder defines configuration for a development container, designed to provide a consistent and pre-configured environment.
+- `.devcontainer`: This folder defines configuration for a development container, designed to provide a consistent and pre-configured environment.

--`.github`: Github related stuffs are in this folder.
+- `.github`: Github related stuffs are in this folder.

--`.vscode`: This folder stores the visual studio code's specific project settings, configurations, and other environment configurations.
+- `.vscode`: This folder stores the visual studio code's specific project settings, configurations, and other environment configurations.

--`src`: This folder stores the code for solving the problem given in that `PA`.
+- `src`: This folder stores the code for solving the problem given in that `PA`.
 In this folder, it will contain `.h` file(s), `.cpp` file(s), and `.exe` files.

   - `.h`: These are called "header" files.
 They are basically the prototype or declaration for methods or classes that I will use in `.cpp` files.